Wednesday, November 28, 2012

 Highlights of attending the first training session

-For me, attending the first training session was a huge value-added for my stay in Boujdour.
+For me, attending the first training session was a huge value added to my stay in Boujdour.
 It was a great opportunity for me to get to know the civil society members from different groups of local communities of Boujdour Province.
-It was really the best moment of getting to know each other, to share discussion, ideas, tea breaks and of course contact information.
-I am grateful for this time to build trust and friendly relationship with this new heterogeneous community.
+It was the best moment to get to know each other, to share discussions, ideas, tea breaks, and of course contact information.
+I am grateful for this time to build trust and friendly relationships with this new heterogeneous community.

-I appreciated the generosity, the word “Merhba” (welcome), of Sahrawi people whenever I ask them questions.
-I also appreciate being familiar with Hassanian language and learning from the community when talking together.
-It is really amazing!
+I appreciated the generosity, and the word “Merhba” (welcome), of the Sahrawi people whenever I asked them questions.
+I also appreciate being familiar with the Hassanian language and learning from the community when talking together.
+It is amazing!